phoeniX-Digital-Design/phoeniX/README.md

 Modularity in processor design promotes flexibility, reusability, scalability, simpler testing, and increased system reliability by breaking down the procesor into smaller, independent modules that form the building blocks.
 Each one of these building blocks can be designed, optimized, and tested separately.
 This approach offers several benefits.

 First, modularity increases flexibility and reusability, as individual modules can be easily interchanged or upgraded without requiring significant changes to the main core.
-This enables efficient customization and adaptation to different application requirements (e.g. adding a multiplier/divider module to the design would cause significant changes to a centralized control unit, but in this methodolgy, designing self-controlled execution units would lead to a much simple integration of the module to the main coe).
+This enables efficient customization and adaptation to different application requirements (e.g. adding a multiplier/divider module to the design would cause significant changes to a centralized control unit, but in this methodolgy, designing self-controlled execution units would lead to a much simple integration of the module to the main core).

 Secondly, modularity aids in design verification and testing, as individual modules can be tested in isolated testbenches, simplifying the debugging process and reducing the overall development time.